İbrahim Kaypakkaya: Capture and death

 Following the military memorandum of 1971, the Turkish government cracked down on the Communist movement in Turkey.
 On 24 January 1973, Kaypakkaya and his allies were attacked by Turkish military forces in the mountains of Tunceli.
 He was wounded badly, and his comrade Ali Haydar Yıldız died.
 The military left Kaypakkaya for dead, allowing him to avoid capture.
 During the winter, the severe weather conditions and snow forced him to take shelter in a cave for five days.
 Thereafter, he left for a village where he asked for assistance from Cafer Atan, a local teacher.
 Initially, the man allowed Kaypakkaya to take shelter in a room but then locked the door and reported him to the military.

 The letter Kaypakkaya sent to his friends after he got captured by the gendarmerie:

 They handed me over to the gendarmerie, and the gendarmerie beat me up terribly.
 After that, in short: I was delivered from Dersim to Elazığ, and from Elazığ to Diyarbakır.
 Except for random police investigations, no statements were taken.
 Now I am under both surveillance and treatment in Diyarbakır.

 The wounds on my head and neck healed in just 20 days.
 By the way, let me state this: While I was injured, they tied both my arms for a week as if they were crucifying me.
 Upon insistence, they released one of the handcuffs.
 We were raided on January 26th.
 On February 22, I had surgery in both my feet.
 There is no finger left on my right foot.
 They left my little finger on my left foot as a gift.

 The Turkish Government persecuted and destroyed the leadership of the TKP/ML.
 Kaypakkaya, and several of his colleagues were arrested.
 On 18 May 1973, he was tortured to the brink of death and then shot and killed by military officers at the age of twenty-four.
 His corpse was mutilated and cut up.
 The cause of Kaypakkaya's death was ruled as a suicide.

 The National Intelligence Organization (Milli İstihbarat Teşkilatı, MİT) reported that Kaypakkaya was the most dangerous revolutionary in Turkey and a serious threat to the anti-communist regime in Turkey.

+Aftermath

+The killing of Kaypakkaya resulted in a series of retaliatory attacks even many years later; Cafer Atan, the teacher who allegedly handed over Kaypakkaya to the gendarmerie, was shot in the head and killed in front of his wife and two children by three people who raided his house in Sarıgazi in 2000.
+Before the killing his attackers reportedly stated; "27 years ago, you handed over our leader İbrahim Kaypakkaya, who had taken refuge in Vartinik Village in Tunceli while wounded, to the gendarmerie.
+Now we are punishing you."
+Five years later Fehmi Altınbilek, who led the January 24 operation against and later capture of Kaypakkaya's group, was in June of 2015 left injured in an armed attack in Beşiktaş, in which armed assailants on motorcycle and shot at Altınbilek outside of the local gendarmerie command post.